ropensci-archive/outsider/README.md

 Things can a get a little existentialist when coding.
 Not everything works; bugs, errors and failures.
 This can be especially true when you're forced to pull code together from multiple programs and on different operating systems.
 But even during these darkest moments, there can be light.

-The light in this case is a big, blue whale called [docker](https://www.docker.com/).
+The light in this case comes from a big, blue whale called [docker](https://www.docker.com/) and a weird cephalopod-mammal hybrid called [GitHub](https://github.com/).

 Version
 -------